azucker99/NLPDemo/README.md

 2. Perform Exploratory Data Analysis (EDA) to find interesting insights (e.g., most frequent words, what departments have the most fraudulent advertisements, etc.)

-3. Create a classification model using all the features to predict fraudluent jobs (e.g, using logisitic regression, random forest, etc.)
+3. Create a classification model using all the features to predict fraudulent jobs (e.g, using logisitic regression, random forest, etc.)